 For a baby to feed effectively, their tongue needs to be able to move freely.
 This is even more important when breast feeding as the tongue needs to be free to move and cup the breast tissue to the roof of their mouth so that they can effectively feed from the breast.

-Signs that a tongue tie is affecting breast feeding include:
+Signs that tongue tie is affecting breastfeeding

 Treatment of tongue tie